COVID 19 07/08/20

 2. The Lake June Recreation Facilities have been closed to all games until further notice.

-Reservations for use of parks involving more than 10 people in close proximity are not being taken at this time.
+Reservations for use of parks are being taken at this time.

 4. The Town's beaches at Lake June Park are open; however, Police will intervene in the event of a crowd incapable of reasonable social distancing.

 4. The Public Works Department and Utilities Department are continuing garbage pickup and utility services as usual although new utility connections may have a delay.

 5. GARBAGE PICK UP

 Please help us keep this service active in the Town.
 It is a violation of Town code and state law to knowingly dispose of contagious material in regular garbage thereby exposing the pickup crew to pathogens.
 Please call 863-699-3747 and report contagious materials from any COVID19 quarantine and the Town will work with you to remove the waste.

 6. Businesses that are closed and have not used the Town's garbage service should notify Town hall of their situation and they will not be billed unless the service is being used.